AdobeDocs/campaign-standard.en/help/audiences/using/confirming-subscription-to-a-service.md

 This section describes how to send an automatic custom confirmation email to the profiles who subscribe to a specific service.

-When you want to send a confirmation message for a subscription (or unsubscription), you can use the default message.
-However:
+When you want to send a confirmation message for a subscription (or unsubscription) to a service, you can use the default message or a custom message.
+The steps for selecting a confirmation message are presented in the [Creating a service](../../audiences/using/creating-a-service.md) section.

+If you choose to use the default message, you can edit its content with the following limitations:
-* You can only personalize this default message with fields from the event context, which are limited.
+* You can only personalize the message content with limited fields from the event context.
-* This message will be the same for all services that use the default mode, which can be somehow restrictive if your are using several services for example.
+* This message will be the same for all services that use the default mode.
-* The default message is not availble from the Adobe Campaign transactional messages list.
-You can only edit it from the services or landing pages where it is used.
+* The default message is not available from the Adobe Campaign transactional messages list.
+You can only modify a default message by clicking its label in the **[!UICONTROL Service properties]** section.

-You may want to create a custom confirmation message.
+To send a specific confirmation message for a given service, you can create a custom confirmation message where you will be able to leverage personalization fields from other resources.
 To do this, you must create and configure a transactional message.
 This message can be referenced :
 * From the service itself.
 For more on this, see [Configuring confirmation message from a service](../../audiences/using/confirming-subscription-to-a-service.md#configuring-confirmation-message-from-service]).
 * From a subscription landing page.
 For more on this, see [Configuring confirmation message from a landing page](../../audiences/using/confirming-subscription-to-a-service.md#configuring-confirmation-message-from-landing-page).